 A budget is the start of any renovation, and every project is unique: from materials, adding value and lifestyle to your home, and working with the HOA.
 Sweeten, a free renovation platform that matches homeowners with licensed general contractors and tracks their project, offers this cost guide to remodeling in Miami to provide a jumping-off point to get you on your way.

-Here’s a breakdown of typical starting costs across Miami, Florida, focusing on five categories: full home, kitchen, bathroom, deck additions, and permits compiled from Sweeten general contractors and Remodeling’s Cost vs. Value report:
+Here’s a breakdown of the typical costs to remodel in Miami, Florida.
+The costs are across five categories: full home, kitchen, bathroom, deck additions, and permits.
+These figures are compiled from Sweeten general contractors and Remodeling’s Cost vs. Value Report:

 - Concrete patio addition with roof, electrical, plumbing, and a cooking area: $50,000

 If you’re renovating a house in the Miami area, expect costs to range from $100 to $250+ psf with $175 psf as the middle range for a full-scale remodel.
-If you’re aiming for a budget that is in the upper-middle range, Miami-based Sweeten general contractor Adrian said you can expect to pay over $200,000 or about $200 psf.
+If you’re aiming for a budget that is in the upper-middle-range, Miami-based Sweeten general contractor Adrian said you can expect to pay over $200,000 or about $200 psf.
 However, several elements affect this, like square footage, the state of the original home, and how expensive your tastes are.
 “It has all to do with the finishes,” Adrian said.
 By finishes, he means the elements you can see such as tiles, faucets, and kitchen countertops.
 With materials, plan to add to the timeline for installation and materials and labor costs.
 Using higher-end finishes will push your budget upwards by at least $50,000, he said.
 With the pandemic, material and labor costs have gone up due to higher demand.
 “There’s been a 20 percent in materials,” said Adrian.

 The budget for renovating an apartment can be higher than house renovations.
 “If you’re doing a house, often you can work on the weekends,” said Adrian.
 In a condo, there are tight rules about when construction work can and can’t be done.
 These hours are put in place by the homeowners association (HOA) for each building.
 Often, this means only working within an eight-hour or so window Monday to Friday.
 This extends the timeline of a project, thus increasing the budget.
 HOAs might also charge a condo owner a fee to remodel their apartment.